lucasrh13/Hartford-Cybersecurity-Experience/README.md

 # lucasrh13

 <h1>Hi, I'm <a href="https://github.com/lucasrh13">Lucas Hartford</a>!></h1>
-I'm a life-long learner and I use this page to document my educational escapades.
+I'm a life-long learner and I use this repo to document my educational escapades.

 <h2> Cybersecurity Projects:</h2>